V2. Escape from Hell: Filming

 On February 13, 2020, it was announced that V2.
 Escape from Hell under the direction of Timur Bekmambetov was ready to go into production and become the first blockbuster film made entirely in portrait format.
 According to Quartz, the film heralds the age of vertically shot films.
 On March 18, 2020 Timur Bekmambetov was looking for remote filming methods during the crisis caused by the coronavirus in order not to stop production of the film.

 Principal photography started in the pavilions of Lenfilm, Kronstadt, St.Petersburg (Siversky, a former military airfield) and Kazan in February 2020.
 Individual takes commenced with pilot actors inside the cockpits of Second World War fighter aircraft using military equipment.
 The film making tried to show rustic, crude, unrefined warfare such as a rusty aircraft.
 The famous hijacked plane, Heinkel He 111 H-22 from the escape at Usedom island in Germany was used for the film.
 It was recreated at the technical complex of the VoenFilm film studio.
-Full-sized replica of Aerocobra aircraft were also used.
+Full-sized replica of Airacobra aircraft were also used.

 The aerial battles were shot using technology from the video game online military simulator War Thunder by Gaijin Entertainment.
 Bekmambetov always had the incentive for gamer-pilots cinematography ever since a test flight in the past kindled his interest in computer flight simulators that he would regularly experiment with.
 The game studio became a liaison to the production crew who chose virtual photography for the aerial battles.
 Only previously have game engines been used in Hollywood.
 For V2, filming moved beyond the standard method and did not resort to usual green screens.
 The cameras will be able to film only the pilots while the director will be able to stop the "battle" 1200 km away from the sound stage in St.Petersburg where the pilots were seated in a place cockpit surrounded by LED screens.
 The crew remotely adjusts the shots from a production room in Kazan giving them flexibility in adjustments and refinements using VFX.